stripoinc/stripo-plugin-samples/extensions/docs/README.md

 1. The `uiElementsTagsMap` parameter in `registerUiElements` is a record where:
     - Keys are HTML tag names
     - Values are UI element IDs
 2. When the editor encounters a tag from this mapping, it will render the corresponding UI element.
-Use it in `getTemplate` method of `UIControl`
+Use it in `getTemplate` method of `Control`
 3. You can override existing mappings to replace built-in UI elements with custom ones

 #### Best Practices for Creating Tag Registries